ENGN2912B-2018/ex06/README.md

 # Classroom examples from Lectures 06

-## generate executable in Debug mode, test, and clean (using CMake)
+## Generate executable in Debug mode, test, and clean (using CMake)
 ```
 mkdir build
 cd build